malbong/malbong/README.md

 😃 In 42seoul, I'm studying the basic computer science

-😃 I'm interested in computer graphic, game programming and more
+😃 I'm interested in computer graphics, game programming and more

 ---